ctm/mb2-doc/src/series/2024/wsop-style.md

 ## Overview

+The WSOP-Style Series is a set of free tournaments with a cash prize, one per day, from May 28th through July 17th.
+Those are the days the World Series of Poker are being held in Las Vegas, Nevada and the World Series of Poker provides the inspiration for this series.

+**This series is not even remotely affiliated with the World Series of Poker.**

+This series does, however, use modified versions of the World Series of Poker tournament structures for each of the daily tournaments, with the exception of July 5th (see below).
+All of the craftpoker.com WSOP-Style tournaments are played in one day, with five minute breaks every hour.

 WSOP-Style 2024 will be fairly similar to [WSOP-Style 2023](../2023/wsop-style.md), although there will be no option to receive a physical prize, only cash via Venmo or Zelle.
 Additionally,